Ras el hanout chicken with a spicy couscous makes a perfect lunch dish or a quick and easy mid-week dinner. Ideal for those who enjoy a hit of spice.

 We were blogging today and had quite a lot to get through so lunch needed to be quick.
 I have never been one for a daily dose of sandwiches (which is why my blogging buddy enjoys lunch at my house).
 Inspiration hit as I recalled our conversation a couple of weeks ago.
 So ras el hanout chicken with couscous for lunch.

-Ras el hanout chicken with couscous is delicious served with a generous handful of pomegranate seeds.
+Try Ras el hanout chicken and top the couscous with a generous handful of pomegranate seeds.
 Warm spices, the sweetness of the peppers and the burst of juice from the pomegranate.
 Does lunchtime get any better?
 Unless of course you can wash it down with a nice crisp glass of white wine!
 Alas not today with the school run to factor in.

 Ras el hanout chicken & spicy couscous